The initial ideal of generic sequences and Fr\"{o}berg's Conjecture: Introduction

 Denote by $\initial_{\tau}(I)$ the initial ideal of $I$ with respect to a term order $\tau$ on $R$.
-Because the Hilbert series of $R/I$ and of $R/\initial_{\tau}(I) $ coincide for every $\tau$, a rich literature has been developed with the aim to characterize the initial ideal of generic ideals with respect to suitable term orders.
-In the case $r=n, $ Moreno-Soc\'{\i}as stated a conjecture describing the initial ideal of generic ideals with respect to the degree reverse lexicographic order.
-From now on, the initial ideal of $I$ will be always with respect to the degree reverse lexicographic order and it will be denoted simply by $\initial(I).$ For general facts and properties on the degree reverse lexicographic order see for instance \cite[Proposition 15.2]{E}.
-It is natural to guess generic complete intersections share {\it{special}} initial ideals.
-We present here Moreno-Soc\'{\i}as' Conjecture.
+Because the Hilbert series of $R/I$ and of $R/\initial_{\tau}(I) $ coincide for every $\tau$, a rich literature has been developed with the aim to characterize the initial ideal of generic ideals with respect to suitable term orders (see \cite{AJL}, \cite{A}, \cite{JS}, \cite{CP}, \cite{C}, \cite{HW}, \cite{MS1}, \cite{MS}, \cite{P}).
+From now on, the initial ideal of $I$ will be always with respect to the {\it{degree reverse lexicographic order}} and it will be denoted simply by $\initial(I).$ For general facts and properties on the degree reverse lexicographic order see for instance \cite[Proposition 15.2]{E}.
+It is natural to guess that generic complete intersections share {\it{special}} initial ideals.
+We present here Pardue's Conjecture.